-- A natural or legal person who has a net short position in relation to the issued share capital of a company that has shares admitted to trading on a trading venue shall disclose details of that position to the public whenever the position reaches or falls below a relevant publication threshold referred to in paragraph 2, in accordance with Article 9. - 2.
-A relevant publication threshold is a percentage that equals 0.5% of the issued share capital of the company concerned and each 0.1% above that. - 2a.
-ESMA may issue an opinion to the Commission on adjusting the thresholds referred to in paragraph 2, taking into account the developments in financial markets. - 3.
-The Commission may, by means of delegated acts in accordance with Article 36, modify the thresholds mentioned in paragraph 2, taking into account the developments in financial markets. - 4.
-This Article is without prejudice to laws, regulations and administrative provisions adopted in relation to takeover bids, merger transactions and other transactions affecting the ownership or control of companies regulated by the supervisory authorities appointed by Member States pursuant to Article 4 of Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004 on takeover bids that require disclosure of short positions beyond the requirements of this Article.
+1. A natural or legal person who has a net short position in relation to the issued share capital of a company that has shares admitted to trading on a trading venue shall disclose details of that position to the public whenever the position reaches or falls below a relevant publication threshold referred to in paragraph 2, in accordance with Article 9.

+2. A relevant publication threshold is a percentage that equals 0,5% of the \square issued share capital of the company concerned and each 0.1% above that.

+3. ESMA may issue an opinion to the Commission on adjusting the thresholds referred to in paragraph 2, taking into account the developments in financial markets.

+4. The Commission shall be empowered to adopt delegated acts in accordance with Article 42 modifying the thresholds mentioned in paragraph 2, taking into account the developments in financial markets.

+5. This Article is without prejudice to laws, regulations and administrative provisions adopted in relation to takeover bids, merger transactions and other transactions affecting the ownership or control of companies regulated by the supervisory authorities appointed by Member States pursuant to Article 4 of Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004 on takeover bids1 that require disclosure of short positions beyond the requirements of this Article.